Attention restoration theory: Mental fatigue

 Human beings are constantly seeking and evaluating information.
 In general we are quite skilled with evaluating and discerning information from environmental stimuli.
 The function of directed attention is to prioritize stimuli from the environment and effectively ignore irrelevant information.
 The effectiveness of attention will diminish over time with constant use.
 This world-wide, everyday phenomenon is known as mental fatigue, which increases the difficulty of discriminating environmental stimuli and prioritizing relevant information.
 The weakening of directed attention leads to being increasingly more distracted.
 There are six main areas that are affected during mental fatigue: input, thinking, behavior, executive functioning, emotions and social interactions.

 Goal-directed attention is affected the most by mental fatigue, while stimulus-driven attention is minimally affected or not at all affected by mental fatigue.
 This typically results in being more easily distracted and less flexible, making noticeable or important stimuli even more powerful.
 Human behavior steadily becomes increasingly linked to environmental stimuli.
 Mental fatigue is also part of occupational burnout, where cognitively, we distance ourselves or check out from our work because goal-directed attention capacity has decreased.

 Aesthetic, yet unimportant or secondary, stimuli can prove effective in combating mental fatigue.
 Attention restoration theory claims that looking at natural landscapes, such as beaches, forest or mountain landscapes will allow for your mind to sit in the default mode network, to wander freely and thereby relaxing the stringent focus of everyday life.
-The mind-wandering provided in the default mode network will allow for the mind to restore its directed attention capacities.
+The mind-wandering provided in the default mode network will allow for the mind to restore its directed attention capacities of an individual.